 What are house flies?

-House flies are common pests that are found living and breeding throughout the United States.
+House flies are common pests that are found living and breeding throughout Kansas, Oklahoma and Missouri.
 They pose significant health threats to people, and a plan should be in place to keep them out of commercial facilities.

 House Flies are dull gray in color.
 The have oval-shaped, fairly hair bodies.
 House flies have a single pair of wings and compound eyes which provide them with a wide range of vision.
 They have two distinct, velvety stripes on their faces, and their thorax has four narrow stripes running down it.
 House flies have specialized spongy mouthparts that they use for feeding on liquids.
 Their greasy-appearing larvae are eyeless, legless, taper from rear to head, and have a cream coloration.